Epilobium septentrionale ‘Select Mattole’

 © Joy Creek Nursery

-Zauschneria septentrionale 'Select Mattole' is the most spectacular and hardiest of the California fuchsias.
-This plant has a tidy spreading but clump-like habit.
-The frosted silver leaves are a spectacular contrast to the bright orange tubular flowers from mid-summer to mid-fall.
+Formerly called Zauschneria septentrionalis, but now lumped in with Epilobium.
+Despite the name change, this selection, called 'Select Mattole', is spectacular in flower and foliage.
+The frosted silver leaves are a brilliant contrast to the bright orange red tubular flowers from mid-summer to mid-fall and it has a tidy spreading but clump-like habit.
 Hummingbirds love this and are quickly drawn to the tubular flowers.
-This particular species is the most tolerant of our winter wet as well as cold and performs year after year with no problems. deciduous in winter, it rapidly regains the lustrous silver foliage by July when it begins to bloom again for months.
+This particular species is the most tolerant of our winter wet as well as cold and performs year after year with no problems.
+Although deciduous in winter, it regains the lustrous silver foliage by July when it begins to bloom again for months.

 Plant Type: spreading perennial